60 Participants Needed

 You must stop taking any pancreatic enzyme replacement therapy (PERT) for 7 days before the baseline visit.
 The protocol does not specify if you need to stop other medications, so it's best to discuss with the study team.

-How is the drug Pancrelipase unique for treating pancreatic insufficiency?
+What is the effectiveness track record for pancrelipase in treating exocrine pancreatic insufficiency?

 This trial is for individuals who have had an acute pancreatitis attack and are now experiencing symptoms of exocrine pancreatic insufficiency (EPI), confirmed by a fecal elastase test showing less than 200.
 Participants should be willing to take pancrelipase capsules for six months and complete health surveys.